DromadaireFache/One-hour-lang/README.md

 ## Overview

 **1hr** is a minimalist stack-based programming language, created as part of a one-hour coding challenge.
-To be clear, only the `1hr.py` and `program.1hr` files were  written within the hour-long challenge.
-This `README.md` file and everything in `after-hour-showcases/` was written afterwards, but the python-based interpreter for **1hr** was not altered.
+To be clear, only the `1hr.py` and `program.1hr` files were written within the hour-long challenge and were not altered afterwards.
+This `README.md` file and everything in `after-hour-showcases/` was written afterwards.
 Inspired by Forth and Tsoding's [Porth](https://gitlab.com/tsoding/porth), this language showcases simplicity and utility, interpreted directly via Python.
 Programs are written in `.1hr` files, featuring essential stack manipulation and arithmetic operations.

 ### Features:
 - **Stack-based design**: Operates by pushing and popping values to/from a stack.